raspberrypilearning/sweet-scroll/en/step_2.md

 --- hints ---
 --- hint ---
 To add a section with text, include any html you want inside a div.
 Then add the appropriate CSS. `<p>` and `<h3>` tags were used for the simple chocolate cake section.
-This time I will use `<ul>` and `<li>` tags.
+This time, I will use `<ul>` and `<li>` tags.
 I am using the class name `textSection` to keep the same CSS rules as the simple chocolate cake section.

 ```html
 <div class="textSection">